Irreducible momentum-space spin structure of Weyl semimetals and its signatures in Friedel oscillations

 The chiral anomaly and the presence of Fermi arcs only rely on the presence of pairs of Weyl points of opposite chirality, not on details such as the anisotropies of the Weyl cones \cite{Zhang_Xu_2016, Lv_Weng_Fu_2015}.
 Other physical phenomena and quantities are more sensitive to anisotropies.
-To name a few examples, good agreement between experimentally observed and theoretically calculated optical conductivities in TaAs, TaP, NbAs, and NbP is only achieved if the anisotropy of the Weyl cones is taken into account \cite{Grassano_Pulci_2018}.
+To name a few examples, good agreement between experimentally observed and theoretically calculated optical conductivities in TaAs, TaP, NbAs, and NbP is only achieved if the anisotropy of the Weyl cones is taken into account \cite{Grassano_Pulci_2018, Grassano_Pulci_Cannuccia_2020}.
 Furthermore, the dimensionless conductance is strongly affected by the transport direction for anisotropic Weyl cones \cite{Trescher_Sbierski_2015}.
 In addition, the Fano factor, often regarded as independent of system-specific details, heavily depends on the tilt of the Weyl cones \cite{Trescher_Sbierski_2015}.
 Finally, anisotropic Weyl cones cause additional terms in the charge conductivity that can change the sign of the LMR \cite{Johansson_Henk_2019}.

-Besides the anisotropy, the velocity tensor $(v_{ij})$ also determines the spin structure of the Weyl point, i.e., it contains information on the eigenstates of the Hamiltonian in Eq.~\eqref{eq:eff_Ham_iso_WP}.
+Aside from the anisotropy, the velocity tensor $(v_{ij})$ also determines the spin structure of the Weyl point, i.e., it contains information on the eigenstates of the Hamiltonian in Eq.~\eqref{eq:eff_Ham_iso_WP}.
 A central point of this paper is that this spin structure has important consequences even for isotropic Weyl points.
-Equation \eqref{eq:eff_E_WP} shows that isotropic dispersion requires that
+Equation \eqref{eq:eff_E_WP} shows that an isotropic dispersion requires that

 where $v_F>0$ is the Fermi velocity.
 The real velocity tensor $v$ thus has to be of the form $v = v_F R$, where $R$ is an orthogonal matrix.
-The matrix $R$ describes a proper (improper) rotation if $\det R = 1$ ($\det R = -1$).
-If it is a proper rotation one can find a unitary transformation on the spin-$1/2$ Hilbert space that transforms $R$ into the identity matrix, i.e., there exists a unitary $2\times 2$ matrix $U$ acting on spin space such that
+The matrix $R$ describes a proper or improper rotation if $\det R = 1$ or $\det R = -1$, respectively.
+In particular, both cases correspond to a continuum of eigenstates.
+If $R$ corresponds to a proper rotation one can find a unitary transformation on the spin-$\frac{1}{2}$ Hilbert space that transforms $R$ into the identity matrix, i.e., there exists a unitary $2\times 2$ matrix $U$ acting on spin space such that

 This is possible because the Pauli matrices are irreducible tensor operators belonging to the three-dimensional irreducible representation of $\mathrm{SO}(3)$.
 If $R$ describes an improper rotation one can write it as $-1$ multiplied by an orthogonal matrix with determinant $+1$.
 The same argument as above then gives